sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_functions.md

 The logic for this can be seen on lines 12-15 of the `VisitFunctionDecl` implementation.

 Finally, the logic for annotating declarations / definitions for overloaded operators is modified slightly to only annotate the operator itself, as the leading `operator` should instead be highlighted as a keyword.
+We will revisit highlighting language keywords in a later post of this series.
 This is done by checking the name of the function being processed begins with the "operator" keyword and adjusting offsets accordingly.
 These functions are also annotated with the `function-operator` annotation.